NoriSte/stackoverflow-52383438-cypress-issue/README.md

 Only Cypress has thisthe problem and it's related to the mouse management because if you leave the Cypress browser opened and you enter the page with a real pointer everything starts working immediately.

 To run the tests:
+- disable the 2FA if of GitHub account if you have enabled it
 - open ```config.js``` and edit
 ```javascript
 githubUser: 'YOURUSERNAME',